ShenduoZhang/shenduo.icu/courses.md

 - Reference book: His slides
 - Grade 89/A-/3.7

 Just 1 score distance to an A. I didn't take any notes on this class since he's using well organized slides.
 The lecturer introduced way more content than presented in the review, with a lot of which are absolutely graduate level even cutting edge level.
-The review content are organized by the requirements of the final. [pdf]() [concepts]
+The review content are organized by the requirements of the final.